iOS, Bazel and Google Maps & Google Places

 Gonzalo Ruiz de Villa

-Engineer, Google Developer Expert , co-founder of Adesis Netlife and Kenobi Ventures.
+Engineer, Google Developer Expert , co-founder of Adesis Netlife, Chlydro and Kenobi Ventures.
 CTO @ GFT Group